 Here is a quick list of the main factors that impact student loan repayment:

 9% rule: You only pay 9% of earnings over the threshold, not the full amount.
+The only exception is postgraduate loans which are 6%.

 Continuous interest: Interest accrues daily, from the day you take out your first payment, even if you're not making repayments yet.
+This is set per plan and is constantly updated.

 How it is paid?
 Repayments are deducted from your wages automatically once you earn over the threshold.
-Self-employed individuals will need to repay directly and this is observed in your self assessment.
+Self-employed individuals will need to repay directly and this is observed in your self-assessment.

-In the United Kingdom, there are five types of student loan plans: Plan 1, Plan 2, Plan 4, Plan 5 and Postgraduate loans.
+In the United Kingdom, there are five student loan plans: Plan 1, Plan 2, Plan 4, Plan 5 and Postgraduate loans.
 You can be on more than one plan at a time i.e. Plan 2 and Postgraduate, in which case there can be slight overlaps in how you repay your loan.
 Read more on overlapping plans.

 Plan 1 Loans: Plan 1 loans are designed for students who started their undergraduate courses between 1998 - and September 2012.
-Under Plan 1, repayments begin once the borrower's annual income exceeds £22,015.
+Under Plan 1, repayments begin once the borrower's annual income exceeds £24,990.
 They will be expected to repay 9% of any income over this threshold.
 The interest rate is determined by either the Bank of England base rate plus 1% or the rate of inflation, whichever is lower.
 Plan 1 loans are automatically written off after 25 years if the first loan was taken on or after September 1, 2006; otherwise, the loan is written off when the borrower turns 65.

 Practical example: